The Hidden Gems and Secret Places of Northern Arizona

 Route 66, Winslow

 The Apache Death Cave, located on Route 66 between Flagstaff and Winslow, is equal parts fascinating and spooky.
 Here, in 1878, more than 40 Apache Indians were killed after a series of bloody skirmishes with the local Navajo along the Little Colorado River.
 The Apache evaded detection by hiding underground in a cavern large enough to conceal the warriors and their horses until they ultimately were discovered by the Navajo tribesmen.
-Today, the cave and surrounding land are considered cursed and believed to be haunted, but brave visitors can enter with caution, keeping in mind the principles of Leave No Trace.
+Today, the cave and surrounding land are considered cursed and believed to be haunted, but brave visitors can enter with caution, keeping in mind the principles of Appreciate AZ.

 Vermilion Cliffs National Monument and The Wave